Civil defense siren: United States

-The most common tone, "alert", is widely used by municipalities to warn citizens of impending severe weather, particularly tornadoes which have earmarked the sirens as "Tornado Sirens".
+The most common tone, alert, is widely used by municipalities to warn citizens of impending severe weather, particularly tornadoes which have earmarked the sirens as tornado sirens.
 This practice is nearly universal in the Midwest and parts of the Deep South, where intense and fast-moving thunderstorms that can produce tornadoes occur frequently.
-The "alert" sound is a steady, continuous note.
-In seaside towns, "alert" may also be used to warn of a tsunami.
+The alert sound is a steady, continuous note.
+In seaside towns, alert may also be used to warn of a tsunami.
 Sirens that rotate will have a rising-and-falling tone as the direction of the horn changes.
-The "attack" tone is the rising and falling sound of an air raid or nuclear attack, frequently heard in war movies.
+The attack tone is the rising and falling sound of an air raid or nuclear attack, frequently heard in war movies.
 It was once reserved for imminent enemy attack, but is today sometimes used to warn of severe weather, tsunamis, or even fire calls, depending on local ordinance.
+Criteria to sound sirens during severe weather events are established by regional National Weather Service offices and do not have an all clear signal.

-There is no standard "fire" signal in the United States, and while the use of sirens by volunteer fire departments is still common, it is diminishing.
+There is no standard fire signal in the United States, and while the use of sirens by volunteer fire departments is still common, it is diminishing.
 In the dry areas of the American West, residents may be required to shut off outdoor water systems to ensure adequate pressure at fire hydrants upon hearing the signal.
-The "fire" signal can vary from one community to another.
+The fire signal can vary from one community to another.
 Three long blasts on a siren is one common signal, similar to the signal used by volunteer brigades in Germany and other countries, while other locales use the hi-lo (high-low) signal described above.
 Some communities, particularly in New England and northern California, make use of coded blasts over a diaphone or air horn for fire signals, reserving the use of sirens for more serious situations.
-Still others use the "attack" tone as their fire call.
-Some communities make use of an "all clear" signal, or sound separate signals for fire calls and ambulance runs.
-Some fire signals in the U.S. are often blasted at least once a day, mostly at noon, to test the system, and are often referred to as "noon sirens" or "noon whistles".
+Still others use the attack tone as their fire call.
+Some communities make use of an all clear signal, or sound separate signals for fire calls and ambulance runs.
+Some fire signals in the U.S. are often blasted at least once a day, mostly at noon, to test the system, and are often referred to as noon sirens or noon whistles.
 These also function as a time tick for setting clocks.

-CPG 1-17 recommends that a monthly test be conducted, consisting of the steady "attention" signal for no more than one minute, one minute of silence, and the "attack" signal for no more than one minute.
-A "growl test" signal is also described by CPG 1–17, when a siren must be tested more than once a month.
-This is typically a 1-second burst of sound to verify the proper operation of the siren without causing a significant number of people to interpret the test as an actual alert.
+CPG 1-17 recommends that a monthly test be conducted, consisting of the steady attention signal for no more than one minute, one minute of silence, and the attack signal for no more than one minute.
+A growl test signal is also described by CPG 1–17, when a siren must be tested more than once a month.
+This is typically a one-second burst of sound to verify the proper operation of the siren without causing a significant number of people to interpret the test as an actual alert.
 Many cities in the U.S. periodically sound their sirens as a test, either weekly, monthly, or yearly, at a day and hour set by each individual city.